rosmod/rosmod.github.com/_posts/2016-08-30-configuration-of-rcps.md

 authentication, they must be able to run over HTTPS.
 This in turn requires that they have valid security certificates.

+The security certificates are managed by `letsencrypt`, which can be run on the server to update the security certificates for the associated domains whenever they expire (usually every 6 months).

 ## RCPS site setup

+The RCPS site is a set of statically hosted webpages (which were generated from ReStructured Text (RST) files that were compiled into the site webpages using python-sphinx.
+The site itself exists within the `gh-pages` branch of the `webgme-rosmod` repository; this branch has been checked out into `/home/jeb/docs/webgme-rosmod/docs`.

 ## ROSMOD server setup